Obarun/66/doc/configure.md

 ## Notes

-Removing a *key* from the environment after the use can be handled by using an exclamation mark `!` at the begin of the value:
+Removing a *key* from the environment variable during the execution time of the service can be handled by using an exclamation mark `!` at the begin of the value:

 ```
 66 configure -r 'CMD_ARGS=!-c /etc/nginx/nginx.conf -g "daemon off;"' nginx
 ```

+It this case the `CMD_ARGS` variable is not define at the environment variable of the service.